Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Catalog

-The catalog includes information related to an event or trigger or a series of events.
-We suggest storing the catalog information in a QuakeML like format adapted to &mu;seismic data (see QuakeML documentation [documentation](https://quake.ethz.ch/quakeml)).
+The catalog includes information related to an event, a trigger, or a series of events.
+We suggest storing the catalog information in a QuakeML-like format adapted to μseismic data (see QuakeML [documentation](https://quake.ethz.ch/quakeml)).
 The suggested changes affect the following QuakeML objects:

-- **Event** &mdash; The event_type field is restricted to specific values that are not suited for &mu;seismic monitoring
+-   **Event** — The event_type field is restricted to specific values that are not suited for μseismic monitoring.
-- **Origin** &mdash; The position is expressed in latitude and longitude.
-This will need to be changed to x, y and z.
+-   **Origin** — The position is expressed in latitude and longitude.
+This will need to be changed to x, y, and z.
-- **Magnitude** &mdash; The magnitude object would benefit from adding a field to store the corner frequency, P-wave and S-wave Energy.
-This would allow for the a large range of source parameters to be computed on the fly and not stored in the magnitude object.
-This approach what is typically done in mine seismology.
+-   **Magnitude** — The magnitude object would benefit from adding fields to store the corner frequency, as well as P-wave and S-wave Energy.
+This allows for a broad range of source parameters to be computed on the fly, rather than stored in the magnitude object.
+This approach is typically used in mine seismology.

-#### Event &mdash; Event Type
+#### Event — Event Type

-There are two approaches to modifying the event types
+There are two approaches to modifying the event types:

-1. Redfine the schema and allow for event type related to mining to be stored in a &mu;QuakeML file; and
+1. Redefine the schema and allow for event types related to mining to be stored in a μQuakeML file; and
-2. Map each &mu;seismic type to the an existing QuakeML event type
+2. Map each μseismic type to an existing QuakeML event type.

 | Event Type (&mu;seismic)            | Event Type (QuakeML)        |
 |-------------------------------------|-----------------------------|